ccrma/chugins/DbMda/JX10/readme.md

-## DbMdaDX10 chugin
+## DbMdaJX10 chugin

-The DbMdaDX10 chugin is a port of Paul Keller's open-source vst plugin here: http://mda.smartelectronix.com/ and
+The DbMdaJX10 chugin is a port of Paul Keller's open-source vst plugin here: http://mda.smartelectronix.com/ and
 here: https://sourceforge.net/projects/mda-vst.
 It is now GPL2 and MIT licensed.

-mda-DX10 emulates a subset of the estimable Yamaha DX10 synthesizer.
+mda-JX10 emulates a subset of the vintage Roland JX10 synthesizer.
-It comes with 32 convenient presets which you can modify to suit your tastes.
+It comes with 52 convenient presets which you can modify to suit your tastes.

 ### API